RIC2305/RIC2305/README.md

 * Proficient in Java, C#, and some Python
 * Knowledgeable in markup languages (XML, CSS, etc.)
-* Developing applications in Android Studio, Desktop applications, and Video Games
+* Developing applications in Android Studio, desktop applications
 * Working with Xquery, SQL queries, and data access operations
 * Creating video games in Unity
 * Proficient in Odoo and enterprise management software